thomas-um-grant/ms-project/report/final-report/detailed_outline.md

 Conclusion:

-Briefly restate the problem, your solution (MultiRAG + dataset methodology), and summarize your main finding (e.g., "Our results confirm that combining retriever strengths through reranking provides a statistically significant improvement in retrieval quality...").
+Briefly restate the problem, the solution (MultiRAG + dataset methodology), and summarize the main finding (e.g., "Our results confirm that combining retriever strengths through reranking provides a statistically significant improvement in retrieval quality...").

 Limitations: